marc-jones/phd_thesis/content/03_winter/02_global.md

 Similar patterns are observed with the floral genes, with 98% of genes in both tissues having the same complement of gene copies expressed in both varieties (Figure \ref{figure:3xx:varspecificflor}).
 These results indicate that the occurrence of compensatory homologue expression is comparatively rare, with floral genes having little effect on this pattern.

-Taken together these results illustrate that variety specific expression of *B.\ napus* genes occurs, although the majority of genes do not exhibit it.
+Taken together these results illustrate that variety-specific expression of *B.\ napus* genes occurs, although the majority of genes do not exhibit it.
-In Tapidor, there are more *B.\ napus* genes expressed in a variety specific manner in the leaf relative to the apex (Figure \ref{figure:3xx:varietyvenn}), with the differences between varieties increasing when a subset of floral genes are taken.
+In Tapidor, there are more *B.\ napus* genes expressed in a variety-specific manner in the leaf relative to the apex (Figure \ref{figure:3xx:varietyvenn}), with the differences between varieties increasing when a subset of floral genes are taken.
 At the Arabidopsis gene level, approximately a quarter of Arabidopsis genes exhibit differences in the number of *B.\ napus* homologues expressed in each variety (Figure \ref{figure:3xx:tapvswesall}).
-Once again, the bias towards Tapidor specific expression in the leaf is maintained (Figure \ref{figure:3xx:tapvswesall}).
+Once again, the bias towards Tapidor-specific expression in the leaf is maintained (Figure \ref{figure:3xx:tapvswesall}).
 This tissue dependent bias towards Tapidor having a greater number of expressed homologues in the leaf raises the possibility that the additional copies are required for processes occurring in the leaf in Tapidor that are not occurring in Westar.
 In addition, *B.\ napus* homologues of the same Arabidopsis gene compensating for each other between varieties is a relatively rare occurrence (Figure \ref{figure:3xx:varspecificall}).
 This suggests that this potential form of varietal divergence does not play a role in phenotypic differences between the varieties, or if it does play a role, that it is the effect of relatively few genes.